thisHermit/nlp_project/README.md

 ```
 # Methodology

-The methodology of all the different tasks is given below.
+The methodology of all the different tasks is aggregated below -

 ## VAE